Lab Created Diamonds vs. Real — The 3 Key Differences

 Lab Created Diamonds vs. Real — with everyone saying how they’re the same, we’re here to tell you how they’re different.

-When confronted with a dizzying array of options for sparkly white stones on the market, it’s understandable that you might be confused.
-From obscure names to misleading information and mislabeled product offerings, how can you tell what’ss what?
-CZ looks an awful lot like lab-created diamonds, which look completely identical to mined diamonds, which brings us to the topic we’re here to discuss: are lab-created diamonds different than real (mined) diamonds and if so, how?
+There are a dizzying array of options for sparkly white stones on the market, and it’s understandable that you might be confused.
+From obscure names to misleading information and mislabeled product offerings, how can you tell what’s what?
+CZ looks an awful lot like lab-created diamonds, which look completely identical to mined diamonds, which brings us to the topic we’re here to discuss — lab created diamonds vs. real — what’s the difference?
+Let’s dig in.

 Like plants, diamonds grown by HPHT begin as small seeds.
 The seed is a thin piece of diamond exposed to temperatures upwards of 1500 degrees Celcius while pressurized at 1.5 million pounds per square inch.
 Over the next few weeks, a diamond begins to grow.
 Once it’s reached maturity, the diamond is cooled and cut.
 While they are the OG of lab diamonds, HPHT stones are usually less large and less white than their newer CVD cousins.